Introduction

 On the other hand, labor shortages usually lead to a more welcoming immigration policy.
 The Bracero Program of 1942, the Immigration Act of 1990, and the exemption of foreign-born agricultural workers from COVID-related immigration restrictions illustrate the malleability of immigration policy in support of the country’s economic growth.
 Likewise, the nation’s leadership in advocating for human rights around the world during the second half of the 20th century put pressure on lawmakers to enact more humanitarian immigration policies at home, as reflected in the Displaced Persons Act of 1948, the Immigration and Naturalization Act of 1965, and the Refugee Act of 1980.

 Even before the country emerged as a global leader after World War II, the US presence on the world stage meant that entanglements with other nations would complicate immigration policy.
-The Gentleman’s Agreement of 1907 limited Japanese immigration so as to maintain good relations with Japan as a counter to Russian expansion.
+The Gentlemen’s Agreement of 1907 limited Japanese immigration so as to maintain good relations with Japan as a counter to Russian expansion.
 The Magnuson Act of 1943 reopened the door for Chinese immigration after China became an official ally of the US during World War II.
 And the 1966 Cuban Adjustment Act created a pathway to permanent residency status for Cubans who fled communist Cuba.
 Passage of these and other laws reflect the influence of international relations and global scrutiny on American immigration policy.

 Today, US immigration policy reflects a mix of all these influences: humanitarianism, economic need, real and imagined national security and employment concerns, racism, nationalism, and political opportunism.
 The timeline that follows is broken into five distinct turning points that illustrate how the ebb and flow of immigration and shifting priorities have influenced the evolution of US immigration policy.